-NOTE: Olympia Benefits will be launching a Wellness Spending Account in the second quarter of 2019.
+NOTE: Olympia Benefits will be launching a Wellness Spending Account in 2019.
 Please download our eBook below if you are interested in learning more about our product.

 A healthy worker equals a healthy business, that's a no-brainer.

 But what can a company do to strengthen its workforce?
 Often times, companies decide to provide health and dental plans to its employees.
 The problem, however, is that these benefits deal with only immediate factors like tooth aches or back pain.
 It doesn't proactively address the root of the issue.
 Most of all, health and dental benefits are often a prerequisite for competing in today's hiring environment.